 The quality control tolerance for longitudinal translation shall not exceed 2.0 in (50 mm).
 If this tolerance is exceeded, adjustments shall be made to the paving operation.

 Any joint having two or more dowel bars with an embedment length less than 4.0 in.
 (100 mm) within 12 in.
 (300 mm) of the same wheelpath will be considered unacceptable.
+The left and right wheelpaths shall be determined by excluding the middle 2.5 ft (0.8 m) of the pavement lane, and by excluding the outer 1.0 ft (0.3 m) measured from each pavement lane edge.
 Any joint having an average dowel bar embedment length less than 5.25 in.
 (130 mm) will also be considered unacceptable.
 Embedment length shall be defined as the length of dowel bar embedded on the short side of the sawed joint.
 An unacceptable joint shall be replaced with a minimum of 6 ft (1.8 m) of pavement centered over the joint according to Section 442 for Class B patches.

 (b.)
 Horizontal Translation (Mislocation).
 Horizontal translation (mislocation) shall be defined as the difference in the actual dowel bar location parallel to the longitudinal or edge joint from its theoretical position as shown on the plans.